 How to Make a Window Cat Shelf: Step by Step Instructions

-This plan uses material found in many big box home improvement stores such as Home Depot and Lowe’s.
+This shelf is built with material found in many big box home improvement stores and independent hardware stores.
 When there are easy variations, I will describe them.

-The photographs show the shelf I built with these personal goals: Obviously, we cat owners know that our indoor feline friends adore gazing out windows, checking for birds and other critters in the wild.
-I wanted a shelf which will not block light or cast large shadows.
+I wanted shelf that met these personal goals: Obviously, we cat owners know that our indoor feline friends adore gazing out windows, checking for birds and other critters in the wild.
+So, the first goal was a shelf large enough and sturdy enough for two active cats.
+Second, I wanted a shelf which would not block light coming through the window or cast large shadows.
 Furthermore, I wanted it to be midway up a tall window.
-In my house, furniture placement makes it impossible to place a cat shelf at the bottom sill.
+This was because furniture placement made it impossible to place a cat shelf at the window's bottom sill.

 My photos show a plastic-coated wire “closet organizer” shelf that is commonly seen in bedroom closets and laundry rooms.
 For the more conventional among you, the home improvement stores offer many styles of wood and fake wood shelves.
-They also have lumber which can be custom cut at the store or by you at home.
+Another option is to choose have lumber which can be custom cut at the store or cut by you at home.

 Again, I used the sort of brackets designed for the wire shelf.
 You can use fancy Victorian wood brackets, wrought iron, or whatever floats your boat.
 I do NOT recommend relying on small L-shaped corner braces.
-All the ready-made cat shelves I have seen advertised have large sturdy brackets.
-Picture your precious Fluffy bounding up to land on the window shelf.
+Large sturdy brackets are a must!
+Picture your precious cat bounding up to land on the window shelf.
 It must be able to handle the cat’s weight plus the force of the landing.
 You know that if the apparatus feels the least bit unsteady, your cat will not use it.
 That would be a great waste of your time and energy.

 Follow the instructions, if any, that come with your pre-made shelf for placement of supports.
 For example, my shelf came with instructions that the end supports be within 3-4 inches from each end.
 Hold the shelf in what you think is the desired spot and place the level on it.
 You will place the level 2 different ways.
 First, insure that the left-right orientation is straight – completely parallel to the floor.
 Then, turn the level 90 degrees to make sure that your proposed position is neither leaning towards the floor from back to front, or the opposite tilt.
 (Now do you understand why a second person is helpful?)
 Put small pencil marks on the wall where the top and bottom of the shelf will “touch.”
 Do this at every spot where a bracket will be.

 Set the shelf aside for the moment and attach the brackets to the wall in the way they go.
-In my photos, I needed to drill a hole for a wall anchor at the bottom of the brackets.
+For my shelf, I needed to drill a hole for a wall anchor at the bottom of the brackets.

-After making the cat shelf, I noticed that my cats avoided it for quite a while.
+I originally made this cat shelf without the transparent plastic top layer.
+After making that version of the cat shelf, I noticed that my cats avoided it.
 I think they did not like the feel of the wire "rungs" under their paws and the air in-between those rungs.
-So, i went to a home improvement stores which will custom cut transparent plexiglass sheets.
-I had sheets cut to cover the shelf and drilled two small holes in the sheets (very easy) in order to fasten them to the original shelf with white garbage bag ties.
+So, I admitted my design error and went to a home improvement store which custom cuts transparent plexiglass sheets.
+I had two sheets cut to cover the shelf and drilled small holes in their corners (very easy) in order to fasten them to the original shelf with white garbage bag ties.
 Problem solved!
 Now, the cats hop right up.